danielseagrass99-sys/beginning-bioinformatics-/docs/ai_usage.md

 - How I verified correctness (tests, sample data):

 # AI Use Log Rosalind #7
-- Tool/model & version:
+- Tool/model & version:ChatGPT 5
-- What I asked for:
+- What I asked for: Help me understand the code for this problem with step by step instructions
-- Snippet of prompt(s):
+- Snippet of prompt(s): Save your input (the DNA string) in a file, e.g. input.txt, then run:

+python transcribe.py < input.txt

+Or paste directly after running:

+python transcribe.py
+# paste DNA here, then press Ctrl+D (macOS/Linux) or Ctrl+Z then Enter (Windows)
 - What I changed before committing:
 - How I verified correctness (tests, sample data):